permephem/null/docs/whitepaper.md

 ### 1.1 Overview

-The Null Protocol implements a three-tier architecture:
+The Null Protocol implements a three-tier architecture with a fully functional MVP implementation:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐